Huy-Ngo/acanban/docs/source/req/use-case/other.rst

 Basic Flow
 """"""""""

-1. User requests to log in the system.
+1. User requests to log in to the system.
 2. System receives the request and allows user to logout the system.

 Pre-Conditions
 ^^^^^^^^^^^^^^

-User must be logged in the system before the use case begins.
+User must has logged in to the system before the use case begins.

 Post-Conditions
 ^^^^^^^^^^^^^^^

-The user is logged out the system.
+The user logged out of the system.

 Search Student